kakone/VLC.MediaElement/README.md

-# VLC.MediaElement (Windows Runtime Component)
+# VLC.MediaElement
-MediaElement clone powered by VLC
+MediaElement clone powered by VLC.

+It's a x86 and x64 Windows Runtime Component (the ARM version will be added soon).

 ## Usage
 Add [the NuGet package](https://www.nuget.org/packages/VLC.MediaElement) to your project and use it as the classic [MediaElement](https://msdn.microsoft.com/library/windows/apps/mt187272.aspx) :